ga87puw/DAS_operational/README.md

 #### /data
-This folder is empty, here we store our generated instances from instance_generation.py.
+This folder is empty, here we would store the generated instances from instance_generation.py.

 #### /data_case
 This folder includes the generated pickle files that we generate and use in case_study.py.